 One of the most famous and biggest farmer’s markets in British Columbia is the Duncan Farmers Market.

-It is an avenue for 150 local vendors to present their various goods such as organic fruits and vegetables, local wines and spirits and plenty of dairy products.
+It is an avenue for 150 local vendors to present various goods such as organic fruits and vegetables, local wines and spirits, and plenty of dairy products.

 10. Appreciate the artistic Chemainus Murals